TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 You can use this changelog to perform a safe update from an older version of TriplyETL to a newer one.
 See the documentation for [Upgrading TriplyETL repositories](/triply-etl/cli) for the advised approach, and how the changelog factors into that.

+## TriplyETL 3.0.0

+Release dates: 2023-10-11

+### [Feature]
+- The middlewares `fromCsv()`, `fromJson()`, `fromTsv()` and `fromXml()` now supports TriplyDB `select` and `ask` queries.
+-  It is now possible to validate and publish a TriplyDB dataset to the (Dutch) [NDE Termennetwerk](https://datasetregister.netwerkdigitaalerfgoed.nl):
+    - Instantiate the NDE Class by providing it with the ETL object: `const nde = new NDEDatasetRegister({et;, accountName, datasetname})`
+    - Validate  dataset: `nde.validate()`
+    - Submit a dataset: `nde.submit()`
+    - Note that this is not implemented middleware!

+ - The `nestedPairs()` middleware can now be used without providing the subject node that connects the pairs to the object/predicate.
+The following is now valid: `nestedPairs(S, P, [a, sdo.Person])`.
+When used like this, the middleware will automatically create a skolem-iri.

+- TriplyETL now supports transformations using RDF mapping language.
+- Prefixes (manually added and standard) are now automatically added to TriplyDb when `toRdf()` is used.
+The middleware `uploadPrefixes()` is now removed.
+- Extra override for `nestedPairs()`: we now accept calling this middleware without an object (=subject for the nested triples).
+When ommitted, a skolem iri is used.

+### [Changed]
+- The generation of the trace, more specifically the part that creates a diff for the record takes too long if the record is very large.
+A new flag has been introduced to bypass this feature: `---skip-error-trace`.
+Obviously using this flag means no trace file is created.
+- The `loadRdf()` middleware now assumes the data provided is parsable using one of the known RDF serilaizations (Turtle, TriG, n-triples, n-quads) by assuming the simple RDF parses should be used if mimetype is 'text/plain' (e.g. when you provide a simple `Source.string()`).
+This is similair to how it used to work before we accepted other RDF sources (e.g. RDFa).
+For those more advanced use, the mimetype is still required as argument.
+- The logfile produced by an ETL provides better and more detailed feedback.
+We also no longer use human friendly time representations, but exact times are now used.
+- The `toRdf()` middleware now accepts "me" as account name, resulting in the user defined by the token.
+- The `resetStore()` middleware is now moved to the `generic` namespace (used to be `ratt`), the `randomKey()` middleware moved from `genertic` to `ratt`.

+- You can now use `--offset` and `--limit` instead of `--from-record-id` and `--head`.
+The old arguments can still be used for backwards compatibility.
+The `--head` and `--limit` options can also be provided when using environment variables with the same name in capitals, e.g. `LIMIT=1 OFFSET=8 npx etl`.
+- Middleware `mapQuads()` is removed.
+- A warning is now shown if the users Node.JS version is older that the recommendend version (currently \>=18.0.0).

+- The output of the logfile and terminal output has been changed.
+It now contains more information to help users debugging ETL's.
+We also do not use human readable text for elapsed time anymore, it causes confusion and rounding issues.
+We now use `H:i:s.u` where:
+    - **H**: 24-hour format of an hour with leading zeros	(00 through 23)
+    - **i**: Minutes with leading zeros	(00 to 59)
+    - **s**: Seconds with leading zeros (00 through 59)
+    - **u**: Microseconds (example: 654321)

+- A new SHACL Validation Engine is used, it is much faster than the previous version.
+- The `shacl.validate()` middleware has changed: TODO
+- Some commands from the `tools` script (`npx tools`) were removed since they are not ETL related and considered too dangerous:
+    - deleteDatasets
+    - deleteQueries
+    - deleteGraphs
+- We now support XSLT processing in the `fromXML()` and `loadRdf()` middleware by providing an optional `Source.file()` to the `stylesheet` parameter that uses an XSL-XML Stylesheet.
+- The vocabularies and languages are no longer part of `@triplyetl/etl package`.
+A new module has been released: `@triplyetl/vocabularies`.
+   - individual imports:
+      - old: `import { a, rdf, sdo } from '@triplyetl/etl/vocab/index.js'`
+      - new: `import { a, rdf, sdo } from '@triplyetl/vocabularies'`
+   - import all vocabularies (e.g. for `vocab.sdo.name'`):
+      - old: `import { vocab } from '@triplyetl/etl/vocab/index.js'`
+      - new: `import * as vocab from "@triplyetl/vocabularies"`
+   - to use a `prefixer` function (e.g. `aat(123456)`) (note that the name has changed from `prefix` to `prefixer`):
+      - old: `import { prefix } from '@triplyetl/etl/vocab'` => `prefix.aat('300379271')`
+      - new: `import { prefixer } from '@triplyetl/etl/vocab'` => `prefixer.aat('300379271')`
+   - to get a Iri from a specific prefix:
+      - old: `import { prefix } from '@triplyetl/etl/vocab'` => `prefix.skos('')`
+      - new: `import { prefix } from '@triplyetl/etl/vocab'` => `prefix.skos`
+   - to use the RATT `lang` tools
+      - The old `lang` code only had a very limited amount of languages defined, the new version has almost evry language known.
+      - old: `import { lang } from '@triplyetl/etl/vocab/index.js'`
+      - new: `import { languages } from '@triplyetl/vocabularies'`
+      - Also see this examples:
+        - `import { region, language } from '@triplyetl/vocabularies'; const nl_BE = language.nl.addRegion(region.BE)`
+- A new way of dealing with prefixes has been introduced: we no longer define prefixes as function that can concat a value to an Iri and return an Iri, but the Iri is a new type of Object in TriplyETL.
+The main function still is `declarePrefix()` which is now a wrapper for `new Iri(...)`.
+The new iri object has a `concat()` method which allows you to add a value to the first part of an Iri.
+The result is a new Iri.
+You can do `const johnDoe = declarePrefix('http://ex.com/').concat('John').concat('/Doe')` (= http://ex.com/John/Doe).
+All Iri's can be used in asserting new statements.
+- Developers notes:
+    - switched from `yarn` to `npm`.
+    - removes some unused packages and types
+    - most @ts-ignore / @ts-expect-error derictives have been removed and fixed

+### Bug fixes
+- Report which file contains errors when multiple files are used in `fromCsv()`, `fromTsv()` and `fromXml()` middleware.

+- When a WKT point is created with the `addPoint()` function, and the CRS parameter is not specified, the CRS <http://www.opengis.net/def/crs/OGC/1.3/CRS84> is now used.
+- When an API Token and a TriplyDB instance URL are both configured, one in the normal way of tokens (`.env`) and one in the function call (e.g. `loadRdf(Source.TriplyDb.rdf('test', { triplyDb: { url: 'https://api.triplydb.com' } }))`), the arguments were not merged, that is the token was not used.
+Note that with this fix it can happen that the decoded token information conflicts with the provided arguments.
+An error is thrown if this is the case.

+- Communicate non-success HTTP status codes
+- Adds better metadata in ETL logs
+- Disable support for multiple extractors
+- Fixes out-of-memory issue when using SHACL validation

 ## TriplyETL 2.0.7 through 2.0.19